matrix-org/synapse/docs/usage/configuration/config_documentation.md

 When this option is enabled, the room "complexity" will be checked before a user joins a new remote room.
 If it is above the complexity limit, the server will disallow joining, or will instantly leave.
 This is useful for homeservers that are resource-constrained.
-Uncomment to set the options as illustrated below.
+Options for this setting include:
+* `enabled`: whether this check is enabled.
+Defaults to false.
+* `complexity`: the limit above which rooms cannot be joined.
+The default is 1.0.
+* `complexity_error`: override the error which is returned when the room is too complex with a custom message.
+* `admins_can_join`: allow server admins to join complex rooms.
+Default is false.

 Room complexity is an arbitrary measure based on factors such as the number of users in the room.

 Example configuration:
 ```
 limit_remote_rooms:
-  # Enables room complexity checking.
   enabled: true

-  # the limit above which rooms cannot be joined.
-The default is 1.0.
   complexity: 0.5

-  # override the error which is returned when the room is too complex.
-  complexity_error: "This room is too complex."

-  # allow server admins to join complex rooms.
-Default is false.
+  complexity_error: "I can't let you do that, Dave."
   admins_can_join: true
 ```
 ---
 Config option: `require_membership_for_aliases`

 Whether to require a user to be in the room to add an alias to it.
-Defaults to 'true'.
+Defaults to true.

 Example configuration:
 ```